Early years pupil premium provider information

 Identifying eligible children

 Early years providers are ultimately responsible for identifying eligible children, so that local authorities can provide the appropriate funding.
-Providers should speak to parents to find out who is eligible for EYPP funding, especially to the parents of children who took up the early education entitlement for two year olds as many of these children will attract EYPP when they turn three.
+Providers should help identify children who may be eligible for EYPP funding and especially so to families who are in receipt of some additional government funding whose children qualify for two year old funding as many of these children will attract EYPP.

 Which providers will be eligible?